-Every fortnight, Oh Comely will be dedicating a blog post to the life of an extraordinary woman you ought to know about.
+In every issue of Oh Comely we celebrate the life of an extraordinary woman you ought to know about.
 This week, we’d like you to meet Harriet Tubman: an abolitionist, liberator, and humanitarian who ruled the Underground Railway with a pistol and a barrel of belief.

 “There was one of two things I had a right to, liberty or death.
 If I could not have one, I would have the other; for no man should take me alive.”

 At the outbreak of the civil war, her talents were noticed by the Union Services, who hired her to work as as a spy.
-Prized for her ability to move unnoticed through rebel territory, she became the first American woman to command an armed military, leading a raid that saw the liberation of another seven hundred slaves along the Combahee River.
-During this time she also worked as a cook, nurse, cleaner, scout, laundress and teacher-- selling pies, gingerbread and beer in order to supplement her pitiful wage.
+Prized for her ability to move unnoticed through rebel territory, she became the first American woman to command an armed military, leading a raid that saw the liberation of another 700 slaves along the Combahee River.
+During this time she also worked as a cook, nurse, cleaner, scout, laundress and teacher - selling pies, gingerbread and beer in order to supplement her pitiful wage.

-In her later years, she became ever more politicised and continued to campaign for women’s suffrage and black liberation before founding the Harriet Hubman Home for the Aged: a safe space for sick and indignant African Americans who had sustained injuries similar to her own.
-Aged ninety, she passed away safe in the knowledge of her immaculate record.
+In her later years, she became ever more politicised and continued to campaign for women’s suffrage and black liberation before founding the Harriet Hubman Home for the Aged: a safe space for sick and indignant African-Americans who had sustained injuries similar to her own.
+Aged 90, she passed away safe in the knowledge of her immaculate record.
 She never lost a single fugitive, nor allowed one to turn back.